oliverbebber/SC-900-Study-Notes/Capabilities of Microsoft Security Solutions.md

 # Describe information protection and data lifecycle management capabilities of Microsoft Purview
 ## Describe data classification capabilities
+- Sensitive information types
+- Trainable classifiers: Pre-trained classifiers & custom trainable classifiers
+- Understand & explore the data

 ## Describe the benefits of content explorer and activity explorer
+- The content explorer enables admins to gain visibility into the content that has been summarized in the overview pane
+- The activity explorter monitors what's being done with labeled content across the org

 ## Describe sensitivity labels